fcr3/aeolux/README.md

 7. `facebookresearch`: Provided us an example repository on how train a DETR (End-to-End Transformer Model for Object Detection) using Detectron2 (look in the d2 folder).
 Link to the repository is [here](https://github.com/sxhxliang/detectron2_backbone).

 8. `ultralytics`: Provided us the official repository for training YoloV5 models.
 The official repository is [here](https://github.com/ultralytics/yolov5).

+9. `mlmed`: Provided us the classification model for the first stage of our decision tree.
+The official repository TorchXRayVision is [here](https://github.com/mlmed/torchxrayvision).

 ## <a name="Conclusion"></a>Conclusion
 This is the end of the README.
 Thank you so much for reading this far, and we hope that this project can help you or can be used as a spingboard for new ideas.
 Take Care!